Earthquake rocks Turkey's fragile economy - ExBulletin

 However, the economy quickly rebounded, with GDP growth of 1.5% in 2000 thanks to reconstruction efforts, the EBRD said.

-Last week’s quake “also did not affect areas further west favored by foreign tourists, which have become one of Turkey’s main sources of foreign exchange,” said Wolfango Piccoli, an analyst at Teneo consultancy, in a note.
+Last week’s earthquake “also did not affect areas further west favored by foreign tourists, which have become one of Turkey’s main sources of foreign exchange,” said Wolfango Piccoli, an analyst at the consulting firm Teneo, in a note.

 Turkey’s sovereign debt levels are relatively low, which means the government has some leeway to issue long-term debt.